Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

 `'list' action`_, but instead of removing all existing rows and replacing them with new ones, it compares old rows and new rows, deletes non-existing rows, keeps unchanged rows intact, adding new rows while highlighting them.

-This action is useful to update related grid after current grid performed some actions that changed related models of related grid.
+This action is useful to update related grid rows after current grid performed some actions that changed related models of the related grid.

 .. highlight:: javascript